nwchemgit/nwchem-wiki/Interfaces-with-External-Software.md

 SCALAPACK_SIZE=8
 ```
 This procedure requires an internet connection to dowload the OpenBLAS source.
-Instead, to use a pre-compiled ScaLAPACK library, the `SCALAPACK_LIB`  and `SCALAPACK_SIZE` environment variable need to be set.
+Instead, to use a pre-compiled ScaLAPACK library, the `SCALAPACK_LIB`  and `SCALAPACK_SIZE` environment variable need to be set,
+as described in the related [Compiling NWChem](Compiling-NWChem.md#optimized-math-libraries) section

 ## ELPA